oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 * Added a note about operational considerations for the BFF pattern
 * "Forwarding" instead of "Proxying" to avoid confusion with HTTP proxies
 * Minor editorial nits
+* Added more references to terminology on first use

 -24